auburn-comp-math/math-5650-6650.homework/README.md

 # Starter Kit for Line Search

 # :memo: Introduction
 In this assignment, you will implement the following algorithms and apply them to the test problems.
+If you are using other programming languages instead of Python, please adjust the starter kit accordingly.

 - Backtracking line search
 - Steepest descent method with line search